Here’s 10 of the best sex education books that kids will actually enjoy

-Inside: Top 10 sex education books for kids that are age-appropriate and invaluable for the birds and bees talk.
-Plus your kids will enjoy reading them!
+Top 10 sex education books that kids will actually enjoy

 It’s easy to feel overwhelmed by choice and knowing which book to read to your child, can be a difficult decision to make!